microsoft/vscode-docs/docs/java/java-debugging.md

 - `java.debug.settings.showLogicalStructure`: Show the logical structure for the Collection and Map classes in **Variables**, defaults to `true`.
 - `java.debug.settings.showToString`: Show 'toString()' value for all classes that override 'toString' method in **Variables**, defaults to `true`.
 - `java.debug.settings.maxStringLength`: The maximum length of strings displayed in **Variables** or **Debug Console**.
 Strings longer than this limit will be trimmed.
 The default is `0`, which means no trim is performed.
 - `java.debug.settings.hotCodeReplace`: Reload the changed Java classes during debugging, defaults to `manual`.
-Make sure `java.autobuild.enabled` is not disabled for [VSCode Java](https://github.com/redhat-developer/vscode-java).
+Make sure `java.autobuild.enabled` is not disabled for the [Java Language Support extension](https://github.com/redhat-developer/vscode-java).
 See the [Hot Code Replace wiki page](https://github.com/microsoft/vscode-java-debug/wiki/Hot-Code-Replace) for more information about usages and limitations.
   - manual - Click the toolbar to apply the changes.
   - auto - Automatically apply the changes after compilation.
   - never - Never apply the changes.